VikashiniJagadeesan/frontend-task/README.md

 # frontend-task
-Run npm start
+This is the frontend repository that replicates the UI features of YouTube's homepage and To Run npm start